FREE New Hampshire summer camp near the White Mountains - archery, hiking, ropes courses, swimming and much more!

 In 1976, the organization moved from its location south of Franconia to its present location, a 128-acre plot of land next to the White Mountain National Forest between Franconia and Bethlehem, renting the property from the town of Franconia.
 In 2009, the camp purchased the same plot of land and now owns it.

 Although the location changed, the mission has always remained the same.
 Copper Cannon remains unique in that it’s the only camp in New Hampshire to provide a completely free traditional summer camp experience to all children who deserve it.
-Summer of 2013 will represent the 50th anniversary of Copper Cannon Camp, and it is going stronger than ever.
+The summer of 2013 represented the 50th anniversary of Copper Cannon Camp, and it is going stronger than ever.
 We look forward to continued growth and to serving more New Hampshire youth than ever as we venture into our next 50 years.